ufk01/backend-live-weather/README.md

 ## Additional Notes

-- To ensure all dependencies are loaded, run `./mvnw clean install` in the root directory of the project.
 - Ensure that the configuration files are set up correctly.
 Running `mvn clean install` from the root directory will also clean and install the submodules.